 In connection with our credit agreements, we entered into two interest rate caps with Wells Fargo Bank, N.A.
 The first interest rate cap is for a notional amount of \$30 million, with a cap rate of 3.00% based on 1 month USD LIBOR, terminating on December 1, 2015.
-The second interest rate cap is for a notional amount of \$120 million, with a cap rate of 3.00% based on 1 month USD LIBOR, terminating on December 1, 2016.
-As of July 1, 2015 and December 31, 2014, the amounts included in other assets in our condensed consolidated balance sheets, related to this interest rate cap, were not material to our financial position or results of operations.
+The second interest rate cap is for a notional amount of \$120 million, with a cap rate of 3.00% based on 1-month USD LIBOR, terminating on December 1, 2016.
+As of September 30, 2015 and December 31, 2014, the amounts included in other assets in our condensed consolidated balance sheets, related to these interest rate caps, were not material to our financial position or results of operations.